awaytools/awaytools.github.io/_posts/2013-07-15-away-builder-v1.0-released.md

 - On GitHhub by going to [AwayBuilder releases](https://github.com/awaytools/AwayBuilder/releases).
 - On the Away3D website by going to [https://www.away3d.com/awaybuilder](https://www.away3d.com/awaybuilder).
+- By clicking on the "Binary Release" button in the right-hand nav.

 ## Live Tool

-If you're the impatient type, you can simple click the live tool link to the right of this text which takes you to a living demo of the current release for you to play with.
+If you're the impatient type, you can simple click the live tool link in the right-hand nav which takes you to an in-browser version of the current release for you to play with.
 This version will have several unavoidable disadvantages to the desktop version, namely:

-- There is no safety prompt to save your work if you accidentally try to close the window
+- There is no safety prompt to save your work if you accidentally close the window
 - Files import one at a time, and there is no facility for local dependencies to be automatically loaded
 - There is no option to save a file with external textures _ Mousewheel interaction will be disabled on some browsers (we are looking at fixing this soon)